DamnWidget/SublimePySide/README.markdown

 You can also use the Tools menu at the toolbar to create a new project.
 You can configure SublimePySide to always use PySide or PyQt4 in the plugin settings file or just let it asks you when you generate a new project.

+To convert PySide to PyQt4 syntax you can use the keybindings:

+    ctrl+shift+c, ctrl+shift+q on Linux
+    ctrl+super+c, ctrl+super+q on Mac OSX
+    ctrl+shift+c, ctrl+shift+q on Windows

+To convert PyQt4 to PySide eyntax you can use the keybindings:

+    ctrl+shift+c, ctrl+shift+p on Linux
+    ctrl+super+c, ctrl+super+p on Mac OSX
+    ctrl+shift+c, ctrl+shift+p on Windows

+**NOTES**: Conversion from PyQt4 API 1 QVariant toWhatever methods to PySide is not automatic yet so maybe you should edit your code by hand after conversion.
+PySide only converts to PyQt4 API 2.

 **IMPORTANT**: This plugin use SublimeRope if installed to generate Rope projects in an automatic way.

 Features